LaoJQ/ehead/README.md

 + Jump to record or macro.
 + Jump to include file.
 + Grep code in project.
++ Auto completion of function when type simply.
 + Needn't extra erlang node for code navigation.

 ## deps